sdc-china/IDA-doc/_posts/2018-05-07-snapshot-comparison-snapshot-merge-report.md

 ![][merge-report-script-pushed-buttons]

-Click the ![][merge-report-script-original]{:width="10%"} button, and the Original Script modal will show, allowing the user to check the original script.
+Click the **Original Script** button, and the Original Script modal will show, allowing the user to check the original script.

 ![][merge-report-script-original-click]{:width="60%"}